duongnghiephuy/community/README.md

 +-- polls: app for voting
 +-- posts: app for posting sharing, interacting with sharing posts, schedule
 ```

+Features:

+- Basic authentication
+- Profile page  allows update on the fly without reloading
+- Geocommunity app: get current location or input address string to search communities within a distance and display on map with button to join
+- Polls app allows adding question with choices to group with permission checking, vote, update status, view result without reloading
+- Posts app allows posting item to share, tracking schedule of items that user host or share, participating or unparticipating a share item

 ## What I learnt and interesting problems
 Firstly, I understand a little more why combination of React for frontend and Django REST API for backend is wonderful and perfect for large applications with complex state and API calls to other services.
 On the other hand, HTMX and Alpine.js may be good for projects without difficult frontend.